This app allows you to play and analyse go/baduk/weiqi with two very strong AIs:

 With the checkbox "winrate on play" you can toggle whether winrates are also shown during play (not only in analysis).
 If ticked, the winrate will be displayed for all moves of the AI.

-The combobox "one color" allows you to switch to a fun variation of the game called "One color go": All stones played appear in the same color (the one that you choose in the combobox).
+By tapping "Set board appearance" you can customize the look of the board by choosing your own images of board and stones.
+Moreover, you can toggle the display of the "next move" marker and the numbering of stones.
+Additionally, you can switch to a fun variation of the game called "One color go": All stones played appear in the same color (the one that you choose in the combobox "all stones in same color").
 This a fun way to train your (shape) memory.
 The setting applies only to newly played stones, not to existing ones.
-So, if you play a one-colored game and want to see the current position with both colors, you have to set the "one color" option to "-", then jump to the beginning of the game (by tapping on the first segment of the histogram), then jump back to the end (by tapping on the last segment of the histogram).
+So, if you play a one-colored game and want to see the current position with both colors, you have to set the "all stones in same color" option to "-", then jump to the beginning of the game (by tapping on the first segment of the histogram), then jump back to the end (by tapping on the last segment of the histogram).
 In this way you force BadukAI to re-play all the stones, so that the new setting applies, so that the stones will have normal colors again.

 By tapping "Manage time settings" you can set constraints on thinking time for yourself and AI: "seconds/move" will be used by AI during play.
 If you enter a positive number in the field "visits/move in analysis", then this number of visits will be executed on each move during "analyse all".
 Otherwise the time specified in "seconds/move" will be spent.
 If you enter a positive number in "max pondering time per position (in secs)", then the AI will stop analyzing a position after that amount of time, when you have tapped "ponder".
 Otherwise it will analyze until you hit "ponder" again.
+With "animation speed for variations" you can adjust how fast BadukAI shows a variation (when you hold your finger on the analyzed move, see below)

 If you touch the board, a preview of the stone to be played will be shown.
 You can adjust its position by dragging your finger across the board (stone position is always 3 lines above your finger).
 Lifting off your finger finally places the stone.
 The 3-line-offset can be switched off in the settings.